Submission guidelines

 4. Headings intended to articulate and organise each article must appear in the same font and size as the body text, in bold and not numbered, avoiding subheadings whenever possible (if necessary, they may appear in italics and marked in alphabetical order: a), b), c), etc.).

 6. Each article must be introduced by a page detailing the author's name and surname, university or affiliation centre (it does not have to be a university: it may be a research centre, an archive or a secondary school) and e-mail, which, from that point forward, will serve as the main communication channel between the article's author and the RUHM team.
+Additionally, information may be included in the "Acknowledgments, Projects, and Funding Section."

 7. At the end of each article, the authors will provide a succinct biography no longer than 150 words containing their academic background, current professional situation and research work on a separate page which will not count toward the total word count.